eluinstra/ebms-core/readme.txt

 		- Actor ToPartyMSH is supported
 		- Actor NextMSH is not supported

+- Always eliminates duplicate messages (according to EbMS specs)
+	- messageId is globally unique
+	- all messages (Message, ErrorMessage, Acknowledgment, StatusRequest, StatusResponse, Ping, Pong) are stored
+	- also applied to Service Messages
 - Manifest can only refer to payload data included as part of the message as payload document(s) contained in a Payload Container, not to remote resources accessible via a URL
-- Always eliminates duplicate messages (according to EbMS specs)
 - SOAP Fault messages can be generated
 - Only 1 Channel per Action is supported
 - ErrorList and Acknowledgment elements as part of another message are not supported.